AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

 assign an object whose :ada:`Valid` discriminant is :ada:`True`.

-Also, when accessing a component, the discriminant check ensures that this component exist (for the current discriminant values):
+Also, when accessing a component, the discriminant check ensures that this component exists for the current discriminant value:

 .. code:: ada run_button project=Courses.Advanced_Ada.Exceptions.Discriminant_Check_2
     :class: ada-run-expect-failure